quist00/carpentries.org/pages/community.md

 going on throughout our community.

 * General community events are listed in blue.
-* [CarpentryCon 2022](https://2022.carpentrycon.org/) events are listed in orange.
-Visit the CarpentryCon 2022 website for more information.
+* CarpentryCon 2022 (31 July - 13 August 2022) events are listed in orange.
+Visit the [CarpentryCon 2022 website](https://2022.carpentrycon.org/) for more information.